sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/backend.md

      {{< /language-toggle >}}

 {{% notice note %}}
-**NOTE**: Sensu includes an environment variable for each backend configuration flag.
+**NOTE**: Sensu includes an environment variable for each backend configuration option.
 They are listed in the [configuration description tables](#general-configuration).
 {{% /notice %}}